THM-MoTE/ModelicaScriptingTools.jl/docs/src/documentation.md

 * `%modeldir = some/dir` changes the directory from which models are loaded, which is given relative to the working directory where Documenter.jl places its output (usually a folder called `build` in the directory where `make.jl` is located).
     The default location is `../`, which means that if your documentation lies in `docs` and your models are saved in the root directory of your project, you do not need to add this magic line.

-    If two or more of these lines are present, the last directory is used for the whole block.
+* `%outdir = some/dir` changes the directory where output files will be placed.
+    Like `modeldir`, it is given relative to the working directory of Documenter.jl.
+    The default
+* `%nocode` removes the model source code from the documentation output.
+* `%noequations` removes the list of equations and variables from the documentation output.
+    This is a required step for models that cannot be instantiated using `instantiateModel()`.
+* `%noinfo` removes the content of the `Documentation(info=...)` annotation from the documentation output.

+!!! note
+    Magic lines always change the behavior of the whole `@modelica` block, regardless where they appear in the block.
+    If the same type of line occurs multiple times, the last value takes precedence.
-    If you need to load two models from separate directories, you need to use two separate `@modelica` blocks.
+    If you need to load two models with separate settings, you therefore need to use two separate `@modelica` blocks.